 To obtain a CoR for a site, a two-part application must be submitted to the Commission.
-Part I of this application includes a site assessment indentifying the potential presence of contamination.
-If contamination has been identified, the operator must submit a report detailing how the contamination has been managed and remediation efforts.
-The Commission reviews all CoR Part I submissions and may request additional information, site sampling or other actions to assist in determining the adequacy of the effectiveness of remedial activities.
+Part I of this application includes a site assessment identifying the potential presence of contamination.
+If contamination has been identified, the operator must submit a report detailing how the contamination has been managed.
+The Commission reviews CoR Part I submissions and may request additional information, site sampling or other actions to assist in determining the adequacy and effectiveness of remedial activities.

-Part II of the application requires an effectiveness assessment of surface reclamation activities in restoring site productivity.
+Part II of the application requires an effective assessment of surface reclamation activities in restoring site productivity.
 Upon acceptance of a Part II application, the Commission will issue a CoR.
-Because of the time necessary for a determination on the success of vegetation reestablishment and other factors, Part II applications are commonly made one or more years after a Part I application is made.
+Because of the time necessary for a determination on the success of vegetation reestablishment and other factors, Part II applications are commonly made one or more years after a Part I application is submitted.